SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Advance Auto Parts, Inc. of a Class Action Lawsuit and a Lead Plaintiff Deadline of December 8, 2023 – (NYSE: AAP)

 NEW YORK, Oct.
-11, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Advance Auto Parts, Inc.
+16, 2023 (GLOBE NEWSWIRE) -- The Gross Law Firm issues the following notice to shareholders of Advance Auto Parts, Inc..

 Shareholders who purchased shares of AAP during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.